Opportunities for employers

-The Employment Assistance Service (EAS) at IRSA supports both newcomers to Canada to establish a career path, and Island employers in finding the next best employee.
-Please review the following list of services that EAS provides to companies and organizations operating on Prince Edward Island.
-The Coordinator of EAS will be happy to discuss your human resource needs.
+The Employment Assistance Services (EAS) at IRSA support both new immigrants in establishing their career paths, and Island employers in finding the next best employee.
+The EAS team provides several types of services to companies and organizations operating in PEI.
+Please reach out — we will be happy to discuss your specific human resource needs.

-Employers planning for future recruitment needs, and interested in providing information to skilled immigrant job seekers regarding career opportunities, can contact Employment Assistance Service (EAS) to arrange a presentation to a group of newcomers.
+Employers planning for future recruitment needs who are interested in providing information to skilled immigrant jobseekers regarding career opportunities can contact the EAS team to arrange a presentation to a group of newcomers.

-If you are an employer, group of employers, or an industry sector doing ongoing recruiting, EAS can organize an information or recruitment session at our office, or at your location, for free.
-You may be interested in meeting with newcomer job seekers to inform them about your company, your hiring practices, the types of positions you recruit for, and the training required.
-Newcomers with relevant skills will then be made aware of your business and the ongoing opportunities and/or training they would need to fill future positions in your organization.
+If you are an employer, group of employers, or an industry sector doing ongoing recruiting, the EAS team can organize an information or recruitment session at our office, or at your location, free of charge.
+You may be interested in meeting with newcomer jobseekers to inform them about your company, your hiring practices, the types of positions you recruit for, and the required training.
+Our team will inform newcomers with relevant skills about your business and the ongoing opportunities and/or training they would need to fill future positions in your organization.

-- Arrange your presentation for free and host it at IRSA's office at 49 Water Street or at your location
+- Arrange your presentation for free and host it at the IRSA office or at your location

-- Send out your presentation details to hundreds of immigrants able to work in Canada
+- Send out your presentation details to hundreds of immigrants eligible to work in Canada

 - Provide interpreters where necessary

 If your industry would like to make an information or recruitment presentation, please contact the EAS Coordinator by email or phone.

 IRSA's employment staff take the time to understand each Island employer's unique staffing needs, to identify the best newcomer employee candidate to meet those needs, and to recommend wage subsidy programs if you and the employee qualify for them.

 - Undertake initial planning and consultation to better understand your human resource needs